GoogleContainerTools/skaffold/docs/design_proposals/kaniko-proxy-setting.md

 **\<Question\>**

 Do we need to set proxy for other builders as well?

-Right now we don't have anyother cluster builder.
+Resolution: No. As of now we don't have anyother cluster builder.

 ## Implementation plan
 ___